BradKwon/BradKwon.github.io/tech/_posts/2017-11-15-xamarin-setup.md

 </blockquote>
 <p>
 I've recently started to learn Xamarin to build any mobile app with C# because I've mainly used C# for programming.
-The concept of Xamarin which is write-once, run everywhere seemed quite attractive so I decided to learn it.
+The concept of Xamarin which is "write-once, run everywhere" seemed quite attractive so I decided to learn it.
 </p>
 <p>
 What I had to do at first is to set up Xamarin development environment.